 Once a flea infestation has taken hold of your pet’s fur, your home is likely to become a flea circus as well.
 Treating your home and yard when infestations occur will help to break the cycle but treating your pet regularly is the best way to stop fleas in their tracks before they make a new home on your pet’s fur.
 Oral or topical preventatives will save you money, time, and flea frustration in the long run.

 Ticks and tick-borne illnesses, like Lyme disease, can be spread through humans and animals.
 Lyme disease left untreated can spread to the joints, heart and nervous system and create painful arthritis.
-In addition to vaccinating your pet annually for Lyme disease, deter ticks and fleas with a topical or an oral medication such as Credelio®.
+In addition to vaccinating your pet annually for Lyme disease, deter ticks and fleas with a topical or an oral medication such as Credelio® for dogs and Bravecto® Plus for cats.

 What can you use to protect your pets from these pests and your pocketbook from costly treatment for these diseases?
-At Grand Valley, we work to find the best option for your animals.
+At Grand Valley, we work to find the best option for you and your animals.
+We offer the most powerful, convenient preventatives available that will help to keep your dog or cat safe and healthy in the fight against pesky parasites.

-To learn more about, or refill prescriptions for, Interceptor ® Plus, Credelio® or any other preventative we sell, don’t hesitate to contact our staff at GVAH.
+To learn more about these or any other pet preventative medications we offer, or order prescription refills, don’t hesitate to contact our staff at GVAH.
 If you require a specific product, take a look at our online store.
 We offer a wide variety of options and are more than happy to assist you in finding the right items for your pet.